This article covers:

 Everybody Writes Day cultivates and encourages creative writing.
 Children in primary and secondary schools are given exciting stimuli for writing to encourage innovative and creative writing.
-Thus, enabling children to express their creativity and ideas in words and opening other paths of communication.
-This connects them with a wider audience, teaching them how to use words as a powerful tool of communication.
-By prompting themselves to figure out which words to use to communicate their ideas, they are encouraged to exercise their cognitive senses.
+It enables children to express their creativity and ideas in words and opening other paths of communication.
+This connects them with a wider audience, teaching them how to use words as a powerful tool of communication and encourages children to exercise their cognitive senses.

 Learning how to put their ideas on paper also builds critical thinking skills, as some words will better describe what they are aiming to relay than others.
 Using verbal imagery to explain a physical location or writing about someone’s emotions, this gets them to really think and try to connect ideas.

 Writing is truly a magical medium – useful anywhere in the world.
-This month of October, take the opportunity to not only teach your child the importance of writing but also make it fun so they can explore their creativity and gain a better idea of how words can be used to describe what we see, feel, or describe something imagined.
+Take the opportunity to teach your child the importance of writing.
+Make it fun so they can explore their creativity and gain a better idea of how words can be used to describe what we see, feel, or describe something imagined.

 How to Help Your Child Write